 Limit: A maximum of three entries per student in all categories combined.

 - Print entries (commentary, enterprise/features, news categories) - e-mail in Word or Word Perfect with entry form to firstname.lastname@example.org .

 - Video documentary/photo entries - must be online.
 E-mail a link with entry form to email@example.com .

 - Web publication - must be online.
-E-mail a link to a home page, podcast, Web address or the link with entry form to firstname.lastname@example.org .
+E-mail a link to a home page, podcast, Web address or the like with entry form to firstname.lastname@example.org .